shymega/jvm-rs/README.md

 When development starts fully, I _might_ make an IRC channel - probably on Freenode.

-For now, please consider all 'communities' that claim to be affiliated with `jvm-rs` unaffiliated with this project.

 ## Status of development

 I am currently busy with college at the moment and due to that, I am